nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 84000000 0000000084000000 00241000 rwx----
 ```

-The columns represent, in order: virtual address, physical address (mapping destination), size (in hexadecimal bytes), and attributes.
-For the attributes, `r` means readable, `w` means writable, and `x` means executable.
-Additionally, `a` and `d` indicate that the CPU has "accessed the page" and "written to the page" respectively.
-These are auxiliary information for the OS to keep track of which pages are actually being used.
+The columns represent, in order: virtual address, physical address, size (in hexadecimal bytes), and attributes.

+Attributes are represented by a combination of `r` (readable), `w` (writable), `x` (executable), `a` (accessed), and `d` (written), where `a` and `d` indicate that the CPU has "accessed the page" and "written to the page" respectively.
+They are auxiliary information for the OS to keep track of which pages are actually being used/modified.

 > [!TIP]
 >
-> For beginners, debugging page table configuration errors can be quite challenging.
-If things aren't working as expected, refer to the "Appendix: Debugging Paging" section.
+> For beginners, debugging page table can be quite challenging.
+If things aren't working as expected, refer to the "Appendix: Debugging paging" section.

-## Appendix: debugging paging
+## Appendix: Debugging paging

-Setting up page tables can be a bit tricky, and mistakes can be hard to notice.
-In this section, we'll look at some common paging errors and how to debug them.
+Setting up page tables can be tricky, and mistakes can be hard to notice.
+In this appendix, we'll look at some common paging errors and how to debug them.

-### Forgetting to set the mode
+### Forgetting to set the paging mode

-First, let's consider the case where we forget to set the mode in the `satp` register.
-Try removing it like this:
+Let's say we forget to set the mode in the `satp` register:

 ```c:kernel.c {6}
     __asm__ __volatile__(